cnbuff410/codegen/README.md

 A handy template code generating tool.

+There are two kinds of template files, one is used to indicate filetype, e.g., go.tpl or py.tpl.
+The other is used to indicate application specific file template, e.g., test-go.tpl

-There are two ways to generate file template
+Therefore, there are two ways to generate file template

-- If a full file name with suffix is provided, the suffix will be matched with template file.
+- If you want to generate a file with sepcific type, provide a full file name with suffix, the suffix will be matched with corresponding template file.
 For example:

->"test.py"
+>"codegen -g test.py"
 >
 >will be matched with
 >